inspircd/docs/docs/3/modules/muteban.md

 ### Description

-This module adds extended ban `m` which bans specific masks from speaking in a channel.
+This module adds extended ban `m:` which bans specific masks from speaking in a channel.

 ### Configuration